metomero/SmartHom/README.md

 ### Raspberry Pi

-First of all, linux operating system must be installed on the system.
+First of all, linux operating system must be installed on the raspberry pi.
 I am using ubuntu 18.04.

 We have to get some library for raspberry pi.